-Unit 2 (coursework, 25% of the course) - Learners will be introduced to quantitative laboratory techniques, calibration, chromatography, calorimetry and laboratory safety, which are relevant to the chemical and life science industries.
-These will be written up in report form and submitted as coursework at the end of year 12.
+Unit 4: Practical Scientific Procedures and Techniques (coursework, 25% of the course) -You will be introduced to standard laboratory equipment and techniques, including titration, colorimetry, chromatography, calibration procedures, plant growth, calorimetry, electrical circuits, renewable energy and laboratory safety.
+These techniques are relevant to the chemical and life science industries.
+At the end of these practical assignments you will be expected to reflect on your progress and interpersonal skills.

+The assignments will be written up in report form and submitted as coursework at the end of year 12.